4moms Origami Review

 The 4 Moms Origami claims to be what a stroller should be, but we disagree.
 It offers power folding with the touch of a button and has generators on the rear wheels to charge the stroller while you walk (though you do need to plug it in for recharging regularly).
 This stroller has unique running lights to make it more visible and pathway lights under the stroller that turn on automatically in low light conditions with four-wheel suspension and a no kick zone.
 It sports an LCD dashboard that includes a thermometer, speedometer, and trip and lifetime odometers, though it isn't very useful and is hard to adjust.
 It features a USB charger for cell phones and other accessories, four cup holders, storage pockets, and a removable storage bag.
 Additional safety features include a one push brake, reflective piping, zero pinch points, a child safety sensor, and a manual override feature.
 The Origami folds in three dimensions with no disassembly required and has luggage style pull wheels when folded.
 This results in a stroller with so many moving parts that it flexes significantly when pushed.
 This stroller is for children up to 40 pounds and has a reclining seat.

-This comparison chart shows the overall scores of all the full-size strollers we tested.
+Below is a chart of with performance scores for each stroller.
 It is easy to see in this chart how the Origami (shown in blue) did not win any awards with its bottom place rank.

 The sections below provide information on how the Origami performed compared to the competition in our tests for each metric.
 Metric scores were used to calculate the overall score.